wlerin/feralfilehosting/Feral Wiki/HTTP/Updating Apache to nginx/readme.md

 ~/.nginx/conf.d/000-default-server.d
 ~~~

-You will need to restart `nginx` to apply configuration.
+**Important note:** You will need to restart `nginx` to apply configuration changes you make, once nginx has been loaded, for them to take effect.

 If you run any custom configuration in Apache (found in the `.htaccess` files or the `~/.apache2/conf.d/` directory) then you should carefully review and apply this configuration to `nginx`.